bcgov/nr-pies/docs/intro/getting_started.md

 id: getting_started
 title: Getting Started
 description: Introduction to the Natural Resource Sector PIES
-sidebar_position: 1
 tags:
   - business
   - executive
 ---

-Welcome!
-This site repository contains common schemas related to permitting in the Natural Resources Sector for the Province of British Columbia.
-The intent of these are to standardize the way permitting in the Natural Resource Sector is described as data to enable quality and interoperability.

-Hosting this specification in the open will encourage collaboration, adoption and enable versioning.

-These will be reviewed and updated with relevant partners, data custodians, stewards and sector permitting teams.

 ## Purpose